Welcome to Therapy Specialists Inc’s resource for Stretching.

 Some points to remember when performing static stretches:

 - If being done post exercise to increase flexibility, be sure to stretch while the muscles are still warm

 - Slowly take your muscles to the end of their range.
 You will feel slight resistance in the muscle, but you should never feel pain during a stretch.

 - Hold the stretch in a static position.
 Do not bounce.

 - Maintain each stretch for 20-30 seconds.
 Repeat each stretch 2-3 times.

 Unfortunately static stretching after exercise has not been shown to prevent the post-exercise soreness that one often feels 1-2 days after an intense exercise session.
 Warming up as described above may have a small effect on how sore you feel a couple of days later, but the best way to reduce this soreness is just simply to not do too much too quickly!
 Gradually increase your workout intensity over a time frame and maintain a good intensity so that fluctuations don’t occur, which will cause soreness once again.

 Stretching is an integral part of keeping the body fit and healthy.
 By using the above tips to maximize the effectiveness of your stretching, you can decrease your chances of an injury and if needed, improve your flexibility.

 Don’t forget that if you have any specific stretching needs it is best to consult your

-Physical Therapist at Therapy Specialists Inc so you don’t stretch your limits!
-Your Physical Therapist can advise you on warming up and stretching for you individual situation in order to ensure you are getting the most out of your overall stretching regime.
+Physical or Occupational Therapist at Therapy Specialists Inc so you don’t stretch your limits!
+Your Physical or Occupational Therapist can advise you on warming up and stretching for you individual situation in order to ensure you are getting the most out of your overall stretching regime.